Your ticket to the land of mist, mountains, fog, and monasteries of Darjeeling is just the right route away from Bagdogra.

 The air will feel crisp and light and the mountains will seem even closer.
 Around the Khaprail village area, you will spot sprawling areas of green parallel to the road.
 This is the Simulbari Tea Garden that looks spectacular from even a distance.

 The very next check post is Rohini More.
-This is the point from where all the three routes emerge.
+This is the point where all the three routes emerge.

 One route goes through Rohini, the other through Mirik and the third through Pankhabari.